anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

                           lexicog:usageExample [ dcterms:source "Luſ. .
 10. 87. . "]
                           ] .

 Note that the entry has two different senses (both of these blank nodes)[^5].
 The second sense is the relevant one in our case; note also the two usage examples associated with the sense.
-Once again we use the ```lexinfo:domain```.
+Once again we use the ```lexinfo:domain```[^6].

 [^5]: We can order these two senses using the ```lexicog:LexicographicComponent```class, see [the lexicog guidelines](https://www.w3.org/2019/09/lexicog/#example4).
 We decided not to do this in the current case in the interests of keeping the exposition as simple as possible.
-[^6]: In order to keep the example simple we haven't added any structured bibliographic information, even though this is
+[^6]: In order to keep the example simple we haven't added any structured bibliographic information, even though this can be easily done using a number of linked data vocabularies such as [...].

 ## Acknolwedgements
 This work presented here was supported by a short term scientific mobility grant from the COST Action